Topics Related to Cause and effect: Mechanism and explanation

 Phenomenon Description: Sea turtles come to North Carolina beaches in the summer (May to August) to lay their eggs.
 Location: Dare County, Outer BanksGrade Level or Course: Grade 4

-Phenomenon Description: A big swarm of 200 dragonflies (a mix of common green darners and wandering gliders) flying over a grassland at an environmental education center in Raleigh.Location: Wake, Prairie Ridge Ecostation Grade Level or Course: Grade 5
+Phenomenon Description: A large swarm of dragonflies (a mix of common green darners and wandering gliders) flying over a grassland at an environmental education center in Raleigh.Location: Wake County, Prairie Ridge Ecostation Grade Level or Course: Grade 5 Question: Why did this swarm of dragonflies form in this location?
+Other related Questions:Why does this behavior matter to our environment?

 Phenomenon Description: North Carolina often experiences minor earthquakes, but the state is not located near a tectonic plate boundary.
 Location: North Carolina Grade Level or Course: Earth and Environmental Science